The Australian Medical Council is an organisation whose work impacts across the lands of Australia and New Zealand.

 Information about Medicare provider numbers is available from Services Australia.
 The AMC does not have information about Medicare provider numbers.

-You may authorise a third party to communicate or act on your behalf by completing the Authority to Receive Information Concerning an AMC Candidate Applicant form.
+You may authorise a third party to act on your behalf by completing the Authorised Third Party Form (to act on my behalf) form.

-Once you have completed the authorisation form, upload the form via your AMC account through the ‘Add new evidence’ option at the bottom of your AMC account landing page for processing.
+Once you have completed the authorisation form, upload the form via your AMC candidate account through the ‘Add new evidence’ option at the bottom of your landing page for processing.

-Internship is a registration requirement and not an AMC requirement.
+Internship is a registration requirement.
 Contact the Medical Board of Australia for information on their internship requirements for registration.

 When submitting your application with payment, you are issued with an authorisation to schedule for one CAT MCQ Examination event in the specified MCQ authorisation period.
 You are also issued with a receipt and list of examination event dates into which you can schedule.